About

 I am Daniel Patrick Quinn and Gunung.org is where my work, ideas and explorations converge.
 I move between writing, research, music, mentorship and advisory practice, often following threads that span disciplines, landscapes and ways of thinking.
 A selection of projects, publications and creative works can be explored here.

-Aside from helping clients with decision-making and creativity, I am involved in several long-term project roles:
+I am involved in several long-term project roles:

 Co-Founder of the Gunung Bagging non-profit initiative which since 2009 has grown into the most comprehensive online guide to the mountains and volcanoes of Indonesia, Malaysia and Timor-Leste.
 The project traces physical and cultural terrain, combining fieldwork, mapping and narrative.
 Key milestones include the 2014 ‘Making Tracks’ project (supported by the Royal Geographical Society), the guidebook Gunung Nusantara (2021), talks on Java’s mountains and volcanoes (2022), and Exploring Malaysia’s Mountains (2024).
 In 2025, the project expanded across Southeast Asia, unfunded but undeterred.